Monitoring events in AWS Health with Amazon EventBridge - AWS Health

 Setting up an additional rule in a backup Region adds an extra layer of resilience to your workflows, should your primary rule be affected by an ongoing event.
 Public events for AWS Health are sent simultaneously to both the impacted Region and to a backup Region.
 See About public events for AWS Health for more information.
 For all Regions in the standard AWS partition, you can setup a rule in US West (Oregon) as a backup to continue receiving events even if your primary Region is affected by an ongoing issue.
 The backup Region for the US West (Oregon) Region is US East (N. Virginia) Region.

 For example, if you're monitoring events in the Europe (Frankfurt) Region and that Region is temporarily unavailable, then AWS Health will also deliver that event to the US West (Oregon) Region.
 Next, your back up EventBridge rule sends the event to the targets that you specified.
-To create a backup rule, follow the procedure below for Creating an EventBridge rule for AWS Health and use the US West (Oregon) Region.
+To create a backup rule, follow the procedure below for Configuring an EventBridge rule to send notifications about events in AWS Health and use the US West (Oregon) Region.

 Some AWS Health events are not Region-specific.
 Events that aren't specific to a Region are called global events.
 These include events sent for AWS Identity and Access Management (IAM).
 To receive global events, you must create a rule for the US East (N. Virginia) Region for the primary Region and US West (Oregon) Region as the backup Region.